RGGH/xp_learn/readme.md

 # Rust Examples Code

-This repository contains various Rust examples to help you learn and understand key concepts in the Rust programming language.
-Each example is designed to demonstrate a specific feature or idea, making it easier to grasp Rust's unique and powerful capabilities.
+This repository contains various Rust examples to help learn and understand key concepts in the Rust programming language.
+Each example is designed to demonstrate a specific feature or idea, making it easier to grasp Rust's "unique and powerful capabilities".

 ## Getting Started

 Ensure you have Rust installed on your system.
-If not, you can install it using [rustup](https://rustup.rs/):
+If not, install it using [rustup](https://rustup.rs/):

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-After installation, you can verify it with:
+After installation, verify it with:

 ```bash
 rustc --version